VO2 Max Test

 Data Collected

-VO2, VCO2, HR, grade, speed or watts, RER (respiratory exchange ratio), RPE (rate of perceived exertion), and metabolic parameters (calories, carbs, fat).
-The COSMED Quark CPET metabolic monitor is used in the UAA Human Performance Lab.
+VO2, VCO2, HR, grade, speed or watts, RER (respiratory exchange ratio), RPE (rate of perceived exertion), and metabolic parameters (calories, carbs, fat) The Parvo Medic TruOne metabolic monitor is used in the UAA Human Performance Lab.
 This metabolic cart is used at NASA, USOC (US Olympic Center), Cooper Institute, and many universities.
+The Parvo is one of the most accurate devices made.

 Pricing & Scheduling